eerkela/bertrand/README.rst

 pdcast - flexible type extensions for pandas
 ============================================
-``pdcast`` expands and enhances the existing numpy/pandas typing infrastructure, allowing users to write powerful extensions with a minimal, decorator-focused design.
+``pdcast`` extends and enhances the numpy/pandas typing infrastructure, allowing users to write powerful extensions with an intuitive, decorator-focused design.

 Features